| This is thought to be a one of a kind and is shown

 from its mounting screws and crumbled in my hands.
 So I skeletonized a New/Old stock dial.
 I also installed new stainless

+steel mainsprings.
 The clock is fully functional and is helpful in

 explaining how the unit operates.
 Also, it demonstrates that proper

 technique leaves no fingerprints or lubrication smears.
+Having serviced/restored these clocks for over 20

 years, I researched some facts that explain why so many remain even